Why preventive maintenance is a problem

-Above all, breakdown maintenance is a priority (see “7 Breakdown Maintenance Planning Tips With CMMS Software” for some useful tips).
+This often means that breakdown maintenance is a priority (see “7 Breakdown Maintenance Planning Tips” for some useful tips).
 After all, equipment needs to be up and running again!

 Have you ever had this happen to you…?